-(Left) Kamikochi Lemeiesta Hotel (white building) and “Kesho-Yanagi” trees (literally translated into “cosmetic willow”) that turn red in winter.
+Kamikochi Lemeiesta Hotel and “Kesho-Yanagi” trees (literally translated into “cosmetic willow”), which turn red in winter.

 Today's lunch includes sandwiches and hot tea generously prepared by our guide.

-On our way back we bumped into a troop of monkeys.
-So cute and fluffy that I wanted to touch them but no, I didn’t.
+On our way back, we bumped into a troop of monkeys.
+So cute and fluffy that we wanted to touch them, but no, we didn’t.
 Let the animals live like they are supposed to live. :)

-We got back to the starting point at Nakanoyu Gate at 15:30, 6 hours walk in total.
-Normally, snowshoeing tours in Kamikochi finish earlier, but I spent too much time taking photos.
+We got back to the starting point at Nakanoyu Gate at 15:30, a 6-hour walk in total.
+Normally, snowshoeing tours in Kamikochi finish earlier, but we spent too much time taking photos.
 After a tired but fun day like this, soaking your body in a hot spring definitely makes your day a little more special.